Nov 25, 2024

 by Maureen Rubin | Nov 13, 2021

-Paramedics transport a man into an ambulance Photo Source: Adobe Stock Image
+Paramedics loading a patient onto a stretcher in an ambulance during a medical emergency.
+Photo Source: Adobe Stock Image

 When an elderly couple called an ambulance during a medical emergency, they asked the driver to take them to a hospital where their physicians have privileges.
 The driver refused because the county they live in requires that they be taken to the nearest hospital.
 They sued the county and lost in the trial court, and a California Court of Appeal has now ruled in favor of the county’s nearest-hospital policy.